Skip to content

 Talk to your agent

-Try out the example agents using xmtp.chat, the official playground for agents.
+Try out your agents using xmtp.chat, the official playground for agents.
+Start a new conversation by entering your agent's address (agent.address) and send a message.

 xmtp.chat DM screenshot